 Filling in the user permit application for Data Exchange Layer

 Your organisation must complete and submit a user permit application before your organisation can join the Data Exchange Layer.
-You must fill in and send a separate user permit for the test and production environment.
+You must fill in and send a separate user permit for both the test and production environments.

 Please note the following things before you submit a user permit application for the Data Exchange Layer:

-- The security server is named in compliance with the Data Exchange Layer instructions and the FQDN of the Security Server is in a public name service and your organisation owns the domain name.
+- The Security Server has been named according to the Data Exchange Layer naming instructions and its FQDN name is available in a public domain name service.
 Read more about how to name a security server.

 How to fill in the user permit application